Chula Vista, California: Education

 Most of Chula Vista is in the Chula Vista Elementary School District, while a few blocks are within the National Elementary School District.
 The Sweetwater Union High School District, headquartered in Chula Vista, serves as the secondary school district.
 The Chula Vista Elementary School District, the largest K-6 district in the State of California, with 44 campuses, serves publicly educated kindergarten through sixth grade students.

-Chula Vista is home to one of the four private colleges in San Diego County and is host to Southwestern College, a community college founded in 1961 that serves approximately 19,000 students annually.
+Chula Vista is home to Chula Vista Christian University (CVCU), one of the four private colleges in San Diego County, and is host to Southwestern College, a community college founded in 1961 that serves approximately 19,000 students annually.

 The city has been trying since 1986 to get a university located in the city.
+In 1993, the city adopted the Otay Ranch General Development Plan, which included a four-year university as a part of its vision.
 In 2012, the city acquired a 375 acre parcel of land in the Otay Lakes area intended for the development of a University Park and Research Center, and chose a master developer for the project; who later backed out of the project.
 State Assemblymember Shirley Weber has proposed that the state open a satellite or extension campus of the California State University system at the site, with the hope that it will grow into a full university.
+CVCU was founded in 2020.